joao-mc/playground-qk2mcm5q/lessons/lesson2.md

 /* printf("The dereferenced value of pa is %d\n", *pa); */
 ```

 Since pointers are themselves variables, there can be pointer which points to another pointer!
-Observe the following example:
+Run and observe the output of the following example:

 ```C runnable
 #include <stdio.h>